-- e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and - g) Must state in the tender documents if the tender will be evaluated on functionality. - (3) The evaluation criteria for measuring functionality must be objective. - (4) The tender documents must specify- - (a) the evaluation criteria for measuring functionality; - (b) the points for each criteria and, if any, each sub-criterion; and - (c) the minimum qualifying score for functionality. - (5) The minimum qualifying score for functionality for a tender to be considered further- - (a) must be determined separately for each tender; and - (b) may not be so- - (i) low that it may jeopardise the quality of the required goods or services; or - (ii) high that it is unreasonably restrictive. - (6) Points scored for functionality must be rounded off to the nearest two decimal places. - (a) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - (1) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in regulation 11. - 2) must be approved by the Bid Specification Committee prior to publication of the invitation for bids in terms of Section 21 of this Policy. - 3) A bid specification committee must be composed of at least three (3) officials of the municipality.
-The attendance of the relevant Project Manager is compulsory and the Committee may, when appropriate, include external specialist advisors. - 4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - 5) A quorum will be a minimum of four (4) members (i.e. the Chairperson, another member, an SCM Practitioner and the relevant Project Manager) of the Bid Specification Committee shall constitute a quorum for any formal sitting/meeting of the Bid Specification Committee.
+- f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and - g) Must state in the tender documents if the tender will be evaluated on functionality. - (3) The evaluation criteria for measuring functionality must be objective. - (4) The tender documents must specify- - (a) the evaluation criteria for measuring functionality; - (b) the points for each criterion and, if any, each sub-criterion; and - (c) the minimum qualifying score for functionality. - (5) The minimum qualifying score for functionality for a tender to be considered further- - (a) must be determined separately for each tender; and - (b) may not be so- - (i) low that it may jeopardize the quality of the required goods or services; or - (ii) high that it is unreasonably restrictive. - (6) Points scored for functionality must be rounded off to the nearest two decimal places. - (a) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - (1) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in regulation 11. - 2) must be approved by the Bid Specification Committee prior to publication of the invitation for bids in terms of Section 21 of this Policy. - 3) A bid specification committee must be composed of at least three (3) officials of the municipality.
+The attendance of the relevant Project Manager is compulsory, and the Committee may, when appropriate, include external specialist advisors. - 4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - 5) A quorum will be a minimum of four (4) members (i.e. the Chairperson, another member, an SCM Practitioner and the relevant Project Manager) of the Bid Specification Committee shall constitute a quorum for any formal sitting/meeting of the Bid Specification Committee.
 In case the Chairperson is not available the members present can appoint the Chairperson for the meeting.
-A member of the specification committee (but not both committees) that considers any of the bids for the same goods or services. - 6) The advertisement must be approved by the Accounting Officer or the official or Bid Specifications Committee delegated by the Accounting Officer, prior to advertisement of the bid.
+A member of the specification committee (but not both committees) that considers any of the Bid Specification or Bid Adjudication Committee (but not both committees) that considers any of the bids for the same goods or services. - 6) The advertisement must be approved by the Accounting Officer or the official or Bid Specifications Committee delegated by the Accounting Officer, prior to advertisement of the bid.